electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 Summing up
 ----------

-The biggest discovery was that there were a much fewer reports of this, than I expected.
+The biggest discovery was that there were a much fewer reports of this than I expected.
 Electron Cash had eight reports.
 ElectrumSV had five reports.
 And the older and more widely used Electrum Core had eleven that were discoverable, ignoring those that were because of the malicious server fake update alert debacle and other rarer problems.